mindspore-ai/docs/docs/mindarmour/docs/source_en/fault_injection.md

 - `ds_data(numpy.ndarray)`: The data for testing.
 The fault tolerance of the model will be evaluated on this data.
 - `ds_label(numpy.ndarray)`: The label of data, corresponding to the data.
-- `iter_times(numpy.ndarray)`: The number of evaluations, which will determine the batch size.
+- `iter_times(int)`: The number of evaluations, which will determine the batch size.

 call function `metrics`, and get summary result: